 The Road Traffic Act 1988 says that local authorities must prepare and carry out work that promotes road safety.
 This includes providing information about safe use of the roads and training for any type of road user.

-The North Lincolnshire Road Safety Partnership delivers education, training and publicity to:
+The North Lincolnshire Road Safety Partnership (North Lincs Road Safety and Active Travel Team, Safer Roads Humber, Good Egg Safety and our EYFS, Schools and Colleges) delivers education, training and publicity to:

 - promote safe road use

 We target work at all age groups and have a programme of education and training in schools that helps develop key road safety skills and an understanding of what is safe and unsafe behaviour on the roads.